-Fall 2011 the ME curriculum was evaluated by the ME faculty and a new curriculum was developed and approved by SPSU.
+Fall 2011, the ME curriculum was evaluated by the ME faculty, and a new curriculum was developed and approved by SPSU.
 Students who start or transfer into ME in the 2011-12 academic year and beyond must follow the new curriculum.
-Those students who were ME students before fall 2011 may choose either curriculum, but are encourage to follow the newer curriculum unless it will delay your graduation.
+Those students who were ME students before Fall 2011 may choose either curriculum, but are encouraged to follow the newer curriculum, unless it will delay your graduation.
 Keep in mind that some courses have been substituted in the older curriculum that have equivalent learning outcomes.
-See the curricula on pages on this ME website.
+See the curricula on this ME website.

 Is this degree accredited by ABET?